Variational Umbrella Seeding for Calculating Nucleation Barriers: Method

 The effectiveness of aCNT in describing the nucleation barrier of crystallization, cavitation, condensation, and melting, suggests a strategy for approximating the nucleation barrier height: By fitting the parameters $g_0,g_1,g_2$ in \Cref{eq:acnt}, the height of the barrier can be determined without the need of performing full Umbrella Sampling calculations.
 In this Section, we will introduce Variational Umbrella Seeding as an efficient implementation of this idea.

 Variational Umbrella Seeding combines ideas from both Seeding and Umbrella Sampling.
 In \Cref{fig:vus-method}, we provide a schematic overview of the method.
-It employs Seeding to offer a first estimate of the critical nucleus size and to provide initial configurations.
+It employs Seeding to offer a first estimate of the critical nucleus size and to provide initial configurations for the umbrella sampling runs.
 Starting from these initial configurations, we use Umbrella Sampling to measure segments of the nucleation barrier.
 Subsequently, these barrier segments are fitted to an aCNT expression to approximate the full nucleation barrier.